DLBPointon/File_Parsing/README.md

 - All functions confirmed working.
 - Use of large parameters on small files has caused some CPU overuse.
 - Fully executable.
+- Updated use of sys.argv[] to the arg.parse option.

 ## FUTURE WORK TO BE IMPLIMENTED
 - Each function now has a different saving scheme (temporary